LCPLegal Context Protocol

 This section is advisory.

 Beyond the standard location, this specification suggests approaches at increasing levels of trust assurance.
 Each level is independently valuable.
-A vendor can implement any level without implementing the others.
+A service can implement any level without implementing the others.
 Higher levels naturally incorporate the capabilities of lower levels.

 Overview